riehs/bitcoin-trainer/README.md

 Complete workouts by using your Apple Watch, or a third-party app such as Runkeeper.
 You can also manually enter workouts in the Health app by browsing to Health Data > Fitness > Workouts > Add Data Point.

 When you meet your goal, your bitcoin becomes accessible again.
 Find a store that accepts bitcoin, and buy your treat!
 (Your bitcoin balance is displayed in satoshis.
-The app will automatically include a 10000 satoshi fee when you send bitcoin, so take this into account when checking your balance.)
+The app will automatically include a 10000 satoshi fee when you send bitcoin, so take this into account when deciding how much to send.)

 --

-Instruction for Udacity Grader:
+Instructions for Udacity Grader:

 Before starting the app, you’ll need to replace 'SET API KEY HERE.'
 In BitcoinAddress.swift with an API key from blockchain.info.
 I’ve included my API key in the “notes to reviewer”.